 But now the weather is cold again and we are spending more time inside.
-The urge to bake is calling.
+The urge to bake sourdough bread is calling.
 So I decided it was time to jump back into the world of sourdough baking.

 I thought I would document my process of recreating my sourdough starter and share the process and tips with you.

 Note: If you decide to create your own sourdough starter your time frame may vary.
 How quickly a sourdough starter grows and moves from one stage to the next varies depending upon various factors including type of flour used and warmth of it's environment.

 No two sourdough starters are the same.
 Once you get to know your starter you will get a feel for what your starter needs.